QIICR/DICOM4QI/results/seg/aimclearcanvas.md

 # AIM on ClearCanvas

+**DISCLAIMER: These tests were performed by Andrey Fedorov using publicly available version of the software, since no response was obtained from the AIM on ClearCanvas group.**

 1.**Description of the platform/product**:
  * **name and version of the software**: AIM ClearCanvas DICOM Viewer v4.6.0.4
  * **free?** yes http://www.ict.mahidol.ac.th/research/Imaging-Informatics/index